The quantum Gaussian process state: A kernel-inspired state with quantum support data: Bayesian supervised learning with qGPS

-This statistical perspective contrasts to previous approaches to supervised learning of quantum states which generally involve simple minimization of scalar-valued loss functions, such as the mean squared error to fit the model to the (log)-amplitudes (equivalent to a uniform prior), with simple heuristics such as early-stopping to avoid overfitting.
-The proposed regularization avoids overfitting to the chosen training data and improves generalization ability, with the marginal likelihood of the model having previously been shown to be an excellent proxy for regularizing the fit of quantum states \cite{PhysRevX.10.041026, doi:10.1063/5.0024570}.
-Crucially, this approach can be efficiently implemented for the qGPS model with deterministic closed-form solutions for the optimal parameters a single site at a time \cite{Rasmussen_book,Tipping_2004, fletcher2010relevance}.
-By leveraging the connection of the qGPS to MPS, we can therefore devise a DMRG-inspired sweep algorithm to sequentially optimize the site-local parameters.
-The details of this Bayesian-regularized sweeping algorithm, which is based on the concepts presented in Ref.~\onlinecite{doi:10.1063/5.0024570} extended to complex-valued random variables \cite{halliwell2015complex, RJ-2015-006}, are given in section E of the SI.
+The explicit statistical perspective \vthree{of this sweeping algorithm} contrasts to previous approaches to supervised learning of quantum states which generally involve simple minimization of scalar-valued loss functions, such as the \vone{mean} squared error to fit the model to the (log)-amplitudes (equivalent to a uniform prior), with simple heuristics such as early-stopping to avoid overfitting.
+The proposed regularization avoids overfitting to the chosen training data and improves generalization ability, with the marginal likelihood of the model having previously been shown to be an excellent proxy for regularizing the fit of quantum states \cite{PhysRevX.10.041026, doi:10.1063/5.0024570}. \vthree{The perspective of the sequential, closed-form optimization of local parameters, in the presence of the environmental features defined by the kernel, bears striking resemblance to the density matrix renormalization group algorithm for matrix product states and we expect further synergies between these approaches to be able to be exploited.}